Denied for Social Security Disability in Spokane

 Under Social Security guidelines, there are generally four levels of appeal where we can help win the disability benefits you deserve.

 The Appeals Council looks at all requests for review, but it may deny your request if it believes your hearing decision was correct.
 The Appeals Council may also grant your benefits outright or send your case back to the ALJ for further review.
 Receiving a decision from the Appeals Council may take a year or longer.

 4. Federal Court review – If the Appeals Council declines to review your case or if you and your attorney disagree with that decision, the last step may be to file a lawsuit against Social Security in Federal District Court.
 (District Court is not part of Social Security.)

-Federal Court appeals are typically about procedural issues rather than medical facts.
+Federal court appeals are typically about procedural issues rather than medical facts.
 No one is allowed to testify.
 No new evidence is presented.
 It can take a year or longer to receive a decision from the judge.
 The judge may:

-- send the case back to Social Security with instructions about your case
+- send the case back to Social Security with instructions about your case;

-- agree with the decision to deny your case, or
+- agree with the decision to deny your case; or

 In very rare cases, further appeals may be made to Federal Circuit Court and the United States Supreme Court.